Maldrotic/Ico/README.md

 # Ico
-A stay-alive arcade game made with three.js
+A stay-alive arcade game written in javascript using three.js